Italian Grammar Bank

 EXAMPLES Quel giorno, quel ragazzo Quello studio, quello zaino Quella penna, quella storia Quell'amico, quell'ora

-THESE: QUESTI, QUESTE
+THESE || QUESTI, QUESTE

-The Italian demonstratives meaning “these” are very simple: we use questi with any plural masculine word referring to things close to the speaker in terms of time and place and queste with feminine ones.
+We use questi with any plural masculine word referring to things close to the speaker in terms of time and place and queste with feminine ones.

 PATTERN